Chapter 5 - Special Transit Land Use District (TA)

-In order to promote the continued development of retail and related uses which are most appropriate for pedestrians using transit facilities, the only commercial uses permitted in the subway mezzanine level, along with the bounding walls of the transit easement volume and at the ground story of any development or enlargement within the Special District, shall be those uses listed in Use Group T in Section 95-081.
+In order to promote the continued development of retail and related uses which are most appropriate for pedestrians using transit facilities, the only commercial uses permitted in the subway mezzanine level, along with the bounding walls of the transit easement volume below the second story, and at the ground story of any development or enlargement within the Special District, shall be those uses listed in Use Group T in Section 95-081.

 Use Group T uses shall not be permitted in Residence Districts prior to the improvement of a transit easement in accordance with approved and certified plans.

 In all underlying districts within the Special District, below the lowest story occupied by residential uses, Use Group T uses are permitted to occupy no more than two stories above curb level.
 However, uses listed in paragraphs A, C or E of Section 95-081 are permitted within the Special District only where allowed by the underlying district regulations.
 Location of commercial uses within a building shall be governed by the provisions of Section 32-42.